-A 10-year load forecast (2019-2028)6 prepared by SCE showed that the load on the Valley South System is expected to exceed the existing transformer capacity at Valley Substation by 2022 and that system load would continue to increase at a modest rate (<1% per year) over the next decade.
+A 10-year load forecast (2019-2028)611 prepared by SCE showed that the load on the Valley South System is expected to exceed the existing transformer capacity at Valley Substation by 202212 and that system load would continue to increase at a modest rate (<1% per year) over the next decade.
 The development of this forecast is consistent with CPUC direction that SCE use the California Energy Commission (CEC) annual California Energy Demand (CED) forecast produced as part of the annual Integrated Energy Policy Report (IEPR).
 Additionally, it is consistent with observed trends of historical loading data and historical population growth for the Valley South System service area.
-Two independent load forecasts for the Valley South System conducted by Quanta Technology7, using distinct methodologies, confirm this need date and yield similar results: loading of the Valley South System is projected to exceed existing capacity in 2022 and modest positive growth rates would be expected to continue.
-The SCE forecast, as well as the independent forecasts, incorporated accepted methods for consideration of Distributed Energy Resources (DERs) including energy efficiency, demand response, and behind-the-meter generation (See Section 5.0).
+Two independent load forecasts for the Valley South System conducted by Quanta Technology713, using distinct methodologies, confirm this need date and yield similar results: loading of the Valley South System is projected to exceed existing capacity in 2022 and modest positive growth rates would be expected to continue.
+The SCE forecast, as well as the independent

-5 Reliability refers to a utility's ability to meet service requirements under normal (N-0) and N-1 contingency conditions.
+510 Reliability refers to a utility's ability to meet service requirements under normal (N-0) and N-1 contingency conditions.
 Resiliency refers to a utility's ability to keep its systems functioning and serving customers under extraordinary circumstances.
 These terms relate directly to the system tie-line project objective.
 See Appendix A for a complete discussion of these terms.